rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

 - **Impact:** No code changes; just a build file update.

 ## Step 2: Configure Properties
-The library uses conditional auto-configuration, so features are opt-in.
-Override defaults in your `application.yml` or `application.properties`.

-Add to `application.yml`:
+Each feature is guarded behind configuration flags.
+Override only what you need in `application.yml` (or `application.properties`):
 ```yaml
 shared-lib:
   audit: